What is Amazon Prime Day? Amazon Prime Day has become a global shopping event and is likely to be one…

 Access to Prime customers

-Many of FBA users cite this perk as the most beneficial.
+Aside from being able to list your product in the Amazon marketplace, many of FBA users cite qualifying for Amazon Prime as the most beneficial.
 By using FBA, your products automatically become Prime eligible for free two-day shipping.
-Prime single-handedly eliminates the primary reason for shopping cart abandonment: shipping and handling costs.
-Put yourself in the shoes of your customers, if there are two nearly identical products online and one of the two are eligible for Prime, which would you choose?
+This is an especially great perk of the FBA Amazon business model Prime single-handedly eliminates the primary reason for shopping cart abandonment: shipping and handling costs.
+Put yourself in the shoes of your customers, if there are two nearly identical product listings online and one of the two are eligible for Prime, which would you choose?
+Access to the millions of people who use Amazon for their

-And to top it off, the seller will be charged the same shipping rate regardless of whether or not the customer chose to ship via Prime.
+And to top it off, the seller account will be charged the same shipping cost regardless of whether or not the customer chose to ship via Prime.

 Customer Service and Return Management